 Task/responsibility Notes

-You should identify and assign roles and responsibilities to manage your
+You should identify and assign roles and resp oonsibilities to manage your

 filtering and monitoring systems

 Responsibility: Gov

 Task: Identify and assign a member of the SLT

 to be responsible for ensuring that the

 standards are met

 Responsibility: Gov

 Task: Identify and assign a governor to be

 responsible for ensuring that the standards

 are met

 Responsibility: Gov

 Task: Identify and assign the roles and

 responsibilities of staff and third parties (incl.

 external service providers)

 Responsibility: Gov

-Responsibility.
-Gov

 Task: Is it possible to make "prompt" changes

 to provision?

 Responsibility: SLT with support from DSL

 and ITSP

 Task: Procuring filtering and monitoring

 systems

 Responsibility: SLT

 Task: Document decisions about what is

 blocked or allowed and why

 Responsibility: SLT

 Task: Review the effectiveness of your

 provision (and provide evidence)

 Responsibility: SLT

 Task: Oversee reports

 Responsibility: SLT

+Responsibility.
+SET

 Task: All staff have received appropriate and

-Task: All staff have received appropriate and

 up to date training and understand their role

 Responsibility: SLT

 Task: All staff follow policies and procedures

 and processes around online safety and

 filtering and monitoring

 Responsibility: SLT

 Task: All staff act on reports and concerns

 Responsibility: DSL

 Task: Oversee and act on filtering and

 monitoring reports

 Responsibility: DSL

 Task: Oversee and act on safeguarding

-Task: Oversee and act on safeguarding concerns
+concerns

 Responsibility: DSL

-Responsibility.
-Doc

 Task: Oversee and act on checks to

 monitoring systems

 Responsibility: ITSP

-Tesle Maintein filt in the line in the

 Task: Maintain filtering and monitoring

 systems

 Responsibility: ITSP

 Task: Provide filtering and monitoring reports

 Responsibility: ITSP

-Task: Complete actions following concerns or checks to systems
+Task: Complete actions following concerns or

-Task/responsibility Notes

-You should review your filtering and monitoring provision at least annually
+checks to systems

+Task/responsibility Notes You should review your filtering and monitoring provision at least annually Responsibility: Joint Task: Carry out reviews of the filtering and monitoring provision at least annually Responsibility: Joint Task: Carry out checks which are informed by the review to ensure systems are working Responsibility: Joint Task: Understand the risk profile of pupils - incl. those in vulnerable groups, age, SEND, EAL

 Responsibility: Joint

-Task: Carry out reviews of the filtering and

-monitoring provision at least annually

-Responsibility: Joint

-Task: Carry out checks which are informed by

-Task: Carry out checks which are informed by the review to ensure systems are working

-Responsibility: Joint

-Task: Understand the risk profile of pupils -

-incl. those in vulnerable groups, age, SEND,

-EAL

-Responsibility: Joint

 Task: What does the filtering system

 block/allow and why?

-Responsibility: Joint
+Responsibility: Joint Ensure that this is relevant to

-Task: Are there any outside safeguarding
+Task: Are there any outside safeguarding your school or setting

-influences that should be considered (e.g.
+influences that should be considered (e.g.,

 county lines)

 Responsibility: Joint

 Task: Are there any relevant safeguarding

 reports that could/should impact on filtering

 and monitoring?

 Responsibility: Joint

 Task: How digitally resilient are pupils?

 Responsibility: Joint

 Task: What does the RHSE and PSHE curricula

 cover and how might this impact on filtering?

 Responsibility: Joint

 Task: How are devices used within school?

-(e.g. BYOD)
+(e.g., BYOD)

 Responsibility: Joint

 Task: What related safeguarding and

 technology policies are in place?

 Responsibility: Joint

-Responsibility.
-Joint

 Task: What checks are in place - how are

-·

 resulting actions handled?

-Charles should be undertaken from a
+Checks should be undertaken from a

-Checks should be undertaken from a safeguarding and an IT perspective
+safeguarding and an IT perspective

 Responsibility: Joint

 Task: How often are checks carried out, what

 is checked?

 Filtering should be tested - log what is done

 and the results that are obtained - make

 changes as a result.
 Different devices should

-be used when carrying out checks in order to
+be used when conducting checks to get a good

-get a good overview of what is or is not
+overview of what is or is not accessible.

-accessible.

 Responsibility: Joint

 Task: How does monitoring work?

 How often are reports received - are these in

 real time - what thresholds are in place - are

 these fit for purpose?

 Responsibility: Joint

-1

 Task: Does filtering and monitoring work on

 new devices?
 Is this checked before they are

 given to staff/pupils?

 Responsibility: Joint

 Task: Review blocklists and modify in line

 with any changes to safeguarding risks

 Responsibility: Joint

-Tasks Check your system using the SMC6
+Task Chark your evetors wing the CWCC

 Task: Check your system using the SWGfL

 testing tool to see that it is blocking access to

 illegal child sexual abuse material, unlawful

-terrorist content, adult content